 Let’s start with your grade point average (GPA).
-Yale admissions officers will calculate based on your high school transcript, which you’ll submit with your overall application.
+Yale admissions officers will calculate this based on your high school transcript, which you’ll submit with your overall application.

 • Two teacher recommendations and one counselor letter